apache/predictionio/engines/src/main/scala/itemrank/README.md

 ## Use case

-In each day (or other time unit), there is a list of items to be shown to users and we want to personalize the order of the list of items for each user.
+Personalize the order of a list of items for each user.

 ## Prediction Input